rrumale/machine-learning-live-labs/oml-services-v2/prepare-lab-setup/prepare-lab-setup.md

 ## Task 2: Setup Compute
 Using the details from the above task, proceed to the lab *Environment Setup* to setup your workshop environment using Oracle Resource Manager (ORM) and one of the following options:
   -  Create Stack:  *Compute only* with an existing VCN where security lists have been updated in the resource stack.
+  -  You are required to select the availability domain, set name and admin password for the Autonomous database.

 You may now [proceed to the next lab](#next).